A trilinear approach to square function and local smoothing estimates for the wave operator: Decoupling norms

-In this section, we will show that the decoupling norm essentially satisfies the reverse H\"older inequality, and apply this to the interpolation between decoupling estimates.
-This section will be obtained by modifying \cite{bourgain2015proof}*{section 3}.
+In this section, we will show that the decoupling norm for the cone essentially satisfies the reverse H\"older inequality, and apply this to the interpolation between decoupling estimates.
+In fact, our interpolation lemmas can be obtained by using known interpolation theorems, so our proof is an alternative one (which is actually weaker).
+This section is obtained by modifying the arguments for paraboloid decoupling in \cite{bourgain2015proof}*{section 3}.
 For further discussion for decoupling, see \cite{wolff2000local}, \cite{laba2002local}, \cite{garrigos2008improvements}, \cite{garrigos2010mixed}.

 Let $f$ be a function having Fourier support in $\Gamma_\delta$.
-For such functions, the norm $\| \cdot \|_{p,\delta}$, $2 \le p \le \infty$ is defined by
+For such functions, the norm $\| \cdot \|_{p,\delta}$, $1 \le p \le \infty$ is defined by